Real Estate Records

 Real Estate records start July 1, 1856.
 Records indexed by Grantee/Grantor Index and Legal Description.
 Computerized Indexing started January 1, 1995.
 Images of recorded documents, except Torrens documents, are available over the internet using Laredo/Tapestry starting September 1, 2003 and forward.

-The Faribault County Recorder’s Office now accepts ALL document types for eRecording.
+The Faribault County Recorder’s Office now accepts ALL abstract document types for eRecording.
 Please be sure to fax or email your supporting documents such as Septic forms and Well Certificates.
 They CANNOT be scanned as part of the document presented for eRecording.
+We do not accept Torrens documents for eRecording at this time.